Sebbia/antora-builder/README.md

 The search ability was implemented with this project https://github.com/Mogztter/antora-lunr.

-In short, to enable search field you need to proceed this section:
+In short, to enable search field you need to proceed to this section:

 https://github.com/Mogztter/antora-lunr#enable-the-search-component-in-the-ui